Xakkusu/1_project_pilates/README.md

     The courses page offers price details for all available courses.
 - I want to know when the courses will be held

     The courses page offers a timetable with the courses.
-The same courses are colored the same way so it will be easier for the user to find fitting times and course.
+The same courses are colored the same way so it will be easier for the user to find fitting times and courses.
 - I want to know where the studio is located

-    On the index page the address as well as an interactive google maps tool, to show where to studio is located, is provided.
+    On the index page the address as well as an interactive google maps tool, to show where the studio is located, is provided.
 - I want to know about trainers

     The about us page offers names, images and further information about the trainers the studio employs.